 4 Benefits of Flossing Before Brushing

-As research has discovered, flossing before brushing has some lasting benefits.
+As research has discovered, flossing before brushing has some lasting health benefits.
 Simply flipping the order in which you brush your teeth can impact your oral health in a number of ways:

 - Enhance fluoride impact: Fluoride is a mineral found in many dental products, including most adult toothpaste.
 In order to reap the rewards of fluoride, you want it to stay in your mouth as long as possible.
 With plaque and bacteria already partially removed through flossing, your teeth are more ready to absorb the fluoride.
-As a bonus tip: avoid rinsing or using mouth wash immediately after brushing — let the fluoride sit for a little while first.
+As a bonus tip: avoid rinsing or using mouth wash immediately after brushing — let the toothpaste residue sit for a little while first.

 - Prevent gum disease: Gum disease can start to occur when there’s an overload of bacteria on the surface of your teeth.
 This is often a result of skipping dental cleaning and having poor daily dental hygiene — for example, not brushing or flossing regularly.
-Gum disease can include symptoms like bleeding gums, loose teeth or bad breath.
+Gum disease can include symptoms like bleeding gums, loose teeth, tender gums, or bad breath.
 Flossing before brushing helps to get rid of more bacteria and reduces your risk of gum disease in the long run.

 Take Care of Your Teeth at Hamilton Healthcare